The following list gives answers to some of the questions frequently asked about the Tenkanen–Tengén family.

 Tenkanen is an old Karelian surname.
 Tenka was a monetary unit used during the Russian regime and also used in Finland, and it was long believed that the surname Tenkanen would be related to this.
 However, the majority of old Finnish surnames have been derived from male given names.
 In the 17th century Tenka was commonly known amongst Orthodox Karelians as a male name.
 It was a popular transformation of the Russian male name Dementij (common nickname of which was Demka), derivative of the Greek name Dometios, meaning “domesticator”.

-Even if the surname appears to be related to the Karelian-Orthodox given name Tenka, it seems that the present-day Tenkanens are not descendants of an ancestor by the given name of Tenka.
+Even if the surname Tenkanen is likely to be related to the Karelian-Orthodox given name Tenka, it seems that the present-day Tenkanens are not descendants of an ancestor whose given name was Tenka.
 E.g., the inhabitants of the Jääski parish might use the farmhouse name as a byname and change it when moving from one place to another.
 This would eventually become a kind of a surname.
 The same was true in situations where a man would be recruited as a regular or extraordindary infantry soldier (ruotusotamies).
 It is known that Tenkanen was one of the ruotu soldier names in the village of Immalanjärvi in Ruokolahti in the late 17th and early 18th century, and there is documentation on at least one person, with the surname Hu(u)htanen, having taken the name Tenkanen after having been recruited as a ruotu soldier.
-There is also some evidence that the ancestor of the Sakkola-based family Tenkanen might actually have been a member of the Ollikainen family from the village of Ollikkala in the parish of Jääski (later Antrea), and that he just might have adopted the byname Tenkanen after having been recruited as an extraordinary ruotu soldier.

 How did the surname Tengén come about?